blackburn32/the-glucose-games/content/about.md

+---
-# About The Glucose Games
+title: About The Glucose Games
+description: The games you control with your blood glucose
+---

 The Glucose Games are a series of games and contests meant to help people with diabetes optimize their control of blood glucose levels.
 These are the first games of their kind, using your blood glucose to control the experiences.